 Program update: The MEL in High Performance Buildings has received approval from the BC Ministry of Advanced Education.
-Read more in News & Events and contact us for further details to apply for the January 2018 intake.
+Read more about this in News & Events.

 The Master of Engineering Leadership (MEL) in High Performance Buildings is an intensive one-year degree program for engineers and architects who want to make a difference in the building sector.

 Graduates of this program will have the technical and leadership skills to improve the energy performance of existing buildings and design integrated high-performance energy systems for new buildings.

 Propel your career forward

 - deepen your knowledge of building energy systems design and modelling;